vlizBE/dcafs/README.md

 * Update itself via email (linux only for now)

 ## Installation
-* Make sure you have _atleast_ java11 installed, if not [download and install java 16](https://adoptopenjdk.net/releases.html?variant=openjdk16&jvmVariant=hotspot)
+* Make sure you have _atleast_ java11 installed.
+If not, [download and install java 16](https://adoptopenjdk.net/releases.html?variant=openjdk16&jvmVariant=hotspot)
 * Either download the most recent (pre)release [here](https://github.com/vlizBE/dcafs/releases)
   * Unpack to the working folder
 * Or clone the repo and compile it in an IDE